 HTML pages, or texts contained directly on web pages, tend to be the most accessible kind of electronic document.
 Here’s an example of an accessible HTML page.
-Helpful indicators like headers and alt-text are built into HTML, making these great alternatives to scanned documents when available.
-Headers are essential for those using screen readers, since they allow the user to make sense of where they are in a document and navigate accordingly.
+Helpful indicators like headings and alt text are built into HTML, making these great alternatives to scanned documents when available.
+Headings are essential for those using screen readers, since they allow the user to make sense of where they are in a document and navigate accordingly.

 HTML pages also have searchable text, meaning text you can highlight or search for.
 Screen readers function by reading searchable text; they can't read a document without it.